-1. Exploratory and Investigative Work:

-- a.
-To assess for underlying historic materials: The removal of a limited amount of nonhistoric material to conduct investigation to determine the existence of underlying historic material.
+- 1. Exploratory and Investigative Work: The removal of a limited amount of non-historic material to conduct investigation about the structure and to determine the existence of underlying historic material.
 This work shall be limited to no more than 5% of the total surface area on a façade and the area must be stabilized and protected after the investigation is complete.
-Adjacent historic surfaces must be protected during exploratory and investigative work. - b.
-To assess the structure where historic fabric is extant: The removal of a limited amount of historic fabric to conduct investigation to determine the existing conditions of the building including ascertaining the location and condition of structural elements.
-This scope of work qualifies for staff level approval provided that:
+Adjacent historic surfaces must be protected during exploratory and investigative work. - 2.
+Window Replacement: The replacement of windows in existing openings.
+This does not apply to the replacement of stained, leaded, curved glass, or art glass windows, or the replacement of glass curtain wall systems.